quicwg/base-drafts/draft-ietf-quic-invariants.md

 The Version Negotiation packet described in this document is not integrity-protected; it only has modest protection against insertion by off-path attackers.
-An endpoint MUST authenticate the contents of a Version Negotiation packet if it attempts a different QUIC version as a result.
+An endpoint MUST authenticate the semantic content of a Version Negotiation packet if it attempts a different QUIC version as a result.